LautaroJayat/data-structures-and-algorithms-in-c/01_stack_array_implementation/readme.md

 # 4. Now I want to remove an element

-[ X , Y ] #--> and you got Z because it was the latest element placed in there.
+[ X , Y ] # --> and you got Z because it was the latest element placed in there.
 ```

-There are other operations one could do with a stack, these are called non essential operations.
+Apart from the fundamental operations, there are other operations that can be performed on a stack, commonly referred to as non-essential operations.

-For example we could mention **Peek**-ing an element, which allows to see the last element added without removing it.
-As this behavior could be also achieved by removing an element and then adding it again at the top of the stack, it is not considered as essential.
+One such operation is called **Peek**, which allows us to observe the last element added to the stack without removing it.
+Although this behavior can be achieved by temporarily removing the element and subsequently adding it back to the top of the stack, it is not considered essential.

-In the same way, we could check if the stack is empty of full to avoid performing operations that could not have sense in abstract, or crashing our system in a real implementation.
+Similarly, as other examples of non essential operantios, we can also check whether the stack is empty or full to prevent executing operations that would be meaningless in an abstract sense or potentially cause system crashes in a real implementation.

 ## Now yes, on implementation details

-In this example we are going to implement the stack using an a simple array.
+In this example, we will implement the stack using a simple array.

-Resizing our underlying array at runtime will be out of the scope of the current example.
+Note that resizing our underlying array at runtime will be beyond the scope of the current example.

-For the implementation we will support the following operations:
+For our implementation, we will support the following operations:

 1. Create a stack
 2. Destroy the stack